DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

     - Risks during a crash
       - If the pipe/socket is not drained, the collector will stall when attempting to write.
         This could hang the crashing process.
+        Mitigation:
-        Mitigation: Minimize the amount of data sent.
+        Minimize the amount of data sent.
+        Todo: use nonblocking read/writes, and bail if there is an issue.
       - If the pipe/socket is not available or is closed early, data could not be sent, or the crashtracker could hang.
         Mitigation:
         Data is sent to the receiver in priority order.